Language: EN

 Understanding Deferred Execution

-LINQ queries and methods that use yield return are evaluated in a deferred manner.
-That is, they are not executed until you iterate over the collection.
+LINQ queries and methods that use yield return are executed in a deferred manner.
+That is, they do not execute until the collection is iterated over.

-This is a very interesting feature, but it can also be a source of errors if we do not understand it correctly.
+This is a very interesting feature, but it can also be a source of errors if not understood correctly.

 List<int> numbers = new List<int> { 1, 2, 3, 4, 5 };